marcteale/home-assistant.io/source/_integrations/nest.markdown

      - Click '+ Add users' under 'Test users'.
      - Enter your email address and click Save.
      - Click the "Publish app" button.
 You will be warned that *Your app will be available to any user with a Google Account.*  However, only the test users you've supplied will actually be able to interact with your app.
+     - Click the "Publish app" button.
+You will be warned that *Your app will be available to any user with a Google Account.*  However, only the test users you've supplied will actually be able to interact with your app.
+Your data is safe.

     ![Screenshot of OAuth consent screen test users](/images/integrations/nest/oauth_consent_test_users.png)